themichaelwarren/docs/mixes/2009-08-01-everyone-and-friends-and-family.md

 layout: post
 title: Everyone and Friends and Family
 date: 2009-08-01
-image: "/assets/mixes/Everyone and Friends and Family.mp3"
+image: /assets/mixes/Everyone and Friends and Family.mp3
+description: Listen up and I'll tell a story about an artist growing old
 parent: Mixes
 nav_order: 1
 ---